chkw-rks/VL.TheBigBang/wip/part-v-chapter-drafts.md

 **Link (font 9 Link, y=1450):** `https://thegraybook.vvvv.org/reference/language/operations.html`

 ## Notes
-- Operations taught on a Process on purpose - familiar ground, one new thing at a time.
-- Static operations taught BEFORE member operations: the atom first (recognition via the math nodes, Remap as the five-minute win), then the composite (state + belonging + triggering).
-The chapter ends on member operations - the ramp to chapter 40.
+- Static operations taught BEFORE member operations: the atom first (recognition via the math nodes), then the composite (state + belonging + calling).
+- Member operation mechanics taught ONCE, on the Thing Record from ch.
+38 - the gesture (Patch Explorer, patch, Assign) is identical everywhere, so it is shown on the simplest object there is.
+The Process section then adds exactly one new idea: the trigger pin.
+- Order within member operations: Record first (the operation as a visible node - graspable, nothing hidden), Process second (the operation as a pin on a running node).
+The chapter ends on the automatic-vs-triggered distinction - the spine that carries into chapter 40.
+- Reserved colors no longer an own column - folded into the explainer at the moment of the first Assign, where the reader watches a color change happen.
+Dispose named but deferred to chapter 46.
+- Grow chosen over a setter (SetPosition etc.) so chapter 40 keeps setters/getters fresh; Grow is clearly behavior, not plumbing.
+- State Input/State Output deliberately NOT named here - Grow is used purely mechanically ("Thing in, grown Thing out").
+Chapter 40 names the pins and the state-as-value idea.
-- Stateless vs stateful named explicitly (lower middle, deliberately NOT an own chapter) - the axis that carries through 40 (state as a flowing value), 43 (how state changes) and 45 (collections).
+- Stateless vs stateful named explicitly (lower left, deliberately NOT an own chapter) - the axis that carries through 40 (state as a flowing value), 43 (how state changes) and 45 (collections).
 Its closing line is the bridge to the Record.
-- COL 1 states plainly that an operation is not an object (no state, no instance); the values around it are the objects.
-Kept deliberately un-philosophical - no nodes-vs-links doctrine.
+- COL 1 kept deliberately un-philosophical - no nodes-vs-links doctrine.
 (Technically values on links ARE instances/objects, and placed Processes are too.)
-- The triggerable/automatic distinction is the spine; sets up chapter 40's reveal.
-- Dispose named but deferred to chapter 46.
-- Counter is the running example - dry placeholder, clearest possible "operation changes state on a trigger."
+- Counter introduced in the Process section, with Increment and Reset from the start - dry placeholder, clearest possible "operation changes state on a trigger."
-- Forward pointer to chapter 40 is explicit (the chapter-boundary bridge).
+- RIPPLE FOR CH.
+40: its opening ("In the last chapter we added operations to a Process") no longer matches, and both the "Operations as Nodes" reveal and the full-width "Apply Pin Pattern" section are partly pre-empted here (Grow as a node; pad → Grow → pad with Apply).
+Chapter 40 needs a review pass.

 ---
 ---